orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 ...
 ```

-Notice how Orchestron filled in a handy interface description for the
+Notice how SORESPO filled in a handy interface description for the
 subinterface, but there is no description on the main `ethernet-1/3`
 interface.
 We will now modify the SORESPO code to add one in.